bijoutrouvaille/fireward/readme.md

 Fireward allows you to declare primitive types as `const`, as in the example above.
 A `const` field will permit being written to once, rejecting subsequent writes.
 By design, the update will also be permitted in situations where the previous value is `null` or optional and absent.

 _Warning_: `const` current only works on primitive types.
 Marking a non-primitive as const will compile without error but do nothing.

+#### Validations

+Each type definition, including inline and nested objects, can have custom validations at the end.
+The syntax is the same as in route conditions: `allow method1, method2: if <condition expr>`.
+Allowed methods are `create, update, delete, and write`. `write` is simply a shorthand for all the other ones.
+Automatic variables `data` and `prev` refer to incoming data and previously stored data _for this type_.

+See the complete example above.

 #### Route Matching, Conditions and Functions